 10. Indian Fry Bread

-Once you order an Indian fry bread at the store, they will give a portion of fried flat dough with various fresh toppings such as tomatoes, onions, lettuce, and plenty of condiments in sauce to taste.
+When you order an Indian fry bread, you will recieve a portion of fried flat dough with various fresh toppings such as tomatoes, onions, lettuce, and plenty of condiments.

 This delicacy was first sold in New Mexico by the Navajo, who invented fry bread 150 years ago.
 They made this bread from all the relief foods from the US government.